Paouky/paouky-docs/docs/getting-started/quickstart.md

 In this tutorial you will learn how to:

-- Install Grin and Grin-Wallet
+- Install Grin node and wallet
 - Run a full node
 - Create a wallet
-- Send & receive grins
+- Send & receive grin

 !!! tip ""
-    If you want to use Grin with a graphical user interface, please refer to [community projects](TODO).
+    If you want to use Grin with a graphical user interface, please refer to [community projects](community-projects.md).

 ## Requirements